stonepros/stone/doc/radosgw/STSLite.rst

   rgw_ldap_dnattr = {attribute being used in the constructed search filter to match a username}
   rgw_ldap_searchfilter = {search filter}

-The details of the integrating ldap with Ceph Object Gateway can be found here:
+The details of the integrating ldap with Stone Object Gateway can be found here:
 :doc:`ldap-auth`

-Note: By default, STS and S3 APIs co-exist in the same namespace, and both S3 and STS APIs can be accessed via the same endpoint in Ceph Object Gateway.
+Note: By default, STS and S3 APIs co-exist in the same namespace, and both S3 and STS APIs can be accessed via the same endpoint in Stone Object Gateway.

 Example showing how to Use STS Lite with Keystone
 =================================================